suhaxa4/Testing_vuln_1/README.md

 Findings-
 Below are the potential vulnerabilities identified during the assessment:

-1. Outdated Software:
+1. Different MIME:
-   - Nikto detected possible outdated versions of the web server software.
-This may leave the application susceptible to known exploits.
+   - Nikto detected the absence of the X-Content-Type-Options header could allow the browser to interpret files as a different MIME type.
 2. SSL/TLS Issues:
    - Skipfish identified weak SSL/TLS ciphers in use, potentially allowing attackers to intercept traffic.